 HOW MANY PASTORS HAVE SERVED AT GRACE?

-Forty-nine pastors have served Grace church, including Pastor Joel Catlin, who has helped lead the church since 2016.
+Fifty pastors have served Grace church, including Pastor Eric Swanson, who has helped lead the church since 2019.

 With the Holy Spirit as our driving force and God's word as our guide, we are a church that prayerfully and actively addresses the diverse needs of all people in our community and our congregation.
 We promote open and effective communication within our church and our community.
 We are constantly working to improve our ability to share God's love and the redeeming grace of Jesus Christ through worship, spiritual formation and service to others.